OCA/account-financial-tools/account_type_inactive/README.rst

 Installation
 ============

-Just install it.
-Existing account types will be flagged as active.
+Installing the module will keep existing account types flagged as active.

 Usage
 =====